 (2) Patience allows us to lead a healthier and happier lifestyle

-There is nothing beneficial about being impatient, yet it can be an automatic response for many when it comes to situations out of our control.
+There is nothing beneficial about impatience, yet it can be an automatic response for many when it comes to situations out of our control.

-When we practice patience, we become more relaxed, which leads to us being healthier, happier, and more apt to notice the blessings present in our lives.
+When we practice patience, we become more relaxed, leading to us being healthier, happier, and more apt to notice the blessings in our lives.

 (3) Patience helps you achieve success

-It is important to tend to these seeds, so your dreams become a reality.
-If you choose to move on because it’s taking too long, then you miss out on what could have been a significant success for you.
-It’s important to follow through with your ideas.
+It is important to tend to these seeds so your dreams become a reality.
+If you choose to move on because it’s taking too long, you could miss out on what could have been a significant success for you.
+It’s essential to follow through with your ideas.

 (4) Patience assists us in opening our hearts to self-love and self-acceptance

-By practicing patience with ourselves, we learn to love and accept ourselves even more.
-It’s so important to allow yourself the space to take a step back in those times when you realize you are too hard on yourself.
+We learn to love and accept ourselves even more by practicing patience with ourselves.
+It’s essential to allow yourself the space to take a step back in those times when you realize you are too hard on yourself.

 You are just as deserving of love as anyone else.
 And self-love is the most potent form when it comes to your wellbeing.

 (5) Patience leads to kindness and compassion towards others